 Everett earned his Masters in Business Administration, majoring in Personal Financial Planning from the prestigious Risk Management and Insurance Department at Georgia State University’s J. Mack Robinson College of Business.
 He earned this degree while simultaneously working as both a graduate research assistant in the finance department and as a graduate assistant coach for the men’s basketball team.

 Everett earned his B.S. from Georgia State University, majoring in Exercise Science, while playing on the Men’s Basketball team, where he was named to the Atlantic-Sun Conference All-Academic Team multiple times.
 He also earned the Pickett Riggs and Stoney Burgess Awards for the highest GPA of junior and senior male athletes, respectively.

-Everett resides in the Pine Hills Neighborhood along the border of Brookhaven and Buckhead with his wife, Jaymee, and their two young children, Catherine (6) and Everett, V (4).
+Everett resides in the Pine Hills Neighborhood along the border of Brookhaven and Buckhead with his wife, Jaymee, and their two young children, Catherine (7) and Everett, V (5).
 They are parishioners at Immaculate Heart of Mary Catholic Church, where they serve as pre-marital counselors.
-Everett and Jaymee are both very active in their children’s schools, First Presbyterian Preschool and Immaculate Heart of Mary Catholic School.
-Everett serves on the board of the Castleberry Square Condominium Association, and on the board of PEDS.
-Everett and Jaymee both serve as volunteer coaches for children’s basketball at Peachtree Presbyterian Church in Buckhead, and Everett serves as a volunteer coach for children’s soccer at Peachtree Road United Methodist Church in Buckhead.
+Everett and Jaymee are both very active in their children’s school, Immaculate Heart of Mary Catholic School, where they coach kids’ basketball and soccer.
+Everett serves on the board of the Castleberry Square Condominium Association, and on the board of PEDS, as well as a volunteer coach for children’s soccer at Peachtree Road United Methodist Church in Buckhead.